-Columnstore indexes - query performance
+Columnstore indexes - Query performance

 Recommendations for achieving the very fast query performance that columnstore indexes are designed to provide.

 Columnstore indexes can achieve up to 100x better performance on analytics and data warehousing workloads and up to 10x better data compression than traditional rowstore indexes.
-These recommendations will help your queries achieve the very fast query performance that columnstore indexes are designed to provide.
+These recommendations help your queries achieve the very fast query performance that columnstore indexes are designed to provide.
 Further explanations about columnstore performance are at the end.

 Recommendations for improving query performance

-Here are some recommendations for achieving the high performance columnstore indexes are designed to provide.
+Here are some recommendations for achieving the high-performance columnstore indexes are designed to provide.